Amazon has reportedly told managers not to tell employees that they are being monitored under the company’s new performance management tool.

 According to documents obtained by The Seattle Times, some Amazon employees have “described the experience of being on the performance-management plan, called Focus, as baffling and demoralising”.

-Under the ‘Focus’ programme, managers are instructed not to discuss the performance checks with employees.
+Under the ‘Focus’ program, managers are instructed not to discuss the performance checks with employees.

 Instead, they just explain to workers if they are not meeting company expectations and how best they can improve their performance.